Hanotiau & van den Berg

 niuscha.bassiri@hvdb.com T: +32 (0)2 290 39 00 F: +32 (0)2 290 39 39

-Niuscha Bassiri is a member of the faculty of the University of Miami White & Case International Arbitration LLM program.
+Ms. Bassiri is a member of the faculty of the University of Miami White & Case International Arbitration LLM program.
 She was a Visiting Senior Fellow at the National University of Singapore Faculty of Law and a guest lecturer in the Geneva LLM in International Dispute Settlement (MIDS) program.
-She was a long-time lecturer in the master’s program of the ICHEC Business and Management School in Brussels on International Commercial Law and Dispute Resolution.
+She co-lectured the first English-language course in the master’s program of the ICHEC Business and Management School in Brussels on International Commercial Law and Dispute.
 She has given lectures at the ICC’s ePIDA Training on International Commercial Arbitration in 2020.
-Since 2020, she has been a faculty member of the CIArb’s Virtual Diploma on International Commercial Arbitration program.
+Since 2020, Ms. Bassiri has been a faculty member of the CIArb’s Virtual Diploma on International Commercial Arbitration program.
 In 2023-2024, she is sharing her expertise as the Co-Chair and faculty member of the ICC Advanced Arbitration Academy for Eastern Europe.
-She is also the Chair and faculty member of the Delos Dispute Resolution’s Writing Awards Course.
-As a member of the ICC Task Force Addressing Issues of Corruption in International Arbitration, she is a Co-coordinator of one of the tracks, focussing on the use of technology detecting red flags and other indicia.
+Ms. Bassiri is also the Chair and faculty member of the Delos Dispute Resolution’s Writing Awards Course.
+As a member of the ICC Task Force Addressing Issues of Corruption in International Arbitration, she is a Co-coordinator of one of the tracks, focusing on the use of AI for detecting red flags.

-Niuscha Bassiri regularly speaks at leading conferences and seminars on international arbitration.
-She publishes on relevant matters concerning international arbitration, such as efficiency in investment arbitration, arbitrators’ nationality, EU consumer law and arbitration, enforcement of awards rendered in ODR, default arbitration proceedings and arbitrators and their online identity.
-She is the co-editor and author of various landmark books, amongst them International Arbitration and the COVID-19 Revolution, as well as Arbitration in Belgium, the sole English-language commentary on the Belgian arbitration law.
-She is also a co-author in the leading German language commentary on the ICC and DIS Rules.
+Ms. Bassiri regularly speaks at leading conferences and seminars on international arbitration.
+She publishes widely on topics such as efficiency in investment arbitration, arbitrators’ nationality, EU consumer law and arbitration, enforcement of awards rendered in ODR, default arbitration proceedings, institutional rules’ nationality requirements and arbitrators and their online identity.
+Ms. Bassiri is the co-editor and author of various landmark books, amongst them International Arbitration and the COVID-19 Revolution, as well as Arbitration in Belgium, the sole English-language commentary on the Belgian arbitration law.
+Ms. Bassiri is also a co-author in the leading German language commentary on the ICC and DIS Rules, now on its second edition.
 Amongst others, she has led the task force on the Young ICCA Guide on Arbitral Secretaries and translated from English into German ICCA’s Guide to the Interpretation of the 1958 New York Convention.